progress/progress.github.io/yhack/index.md

 The samples in github.com/progress cover a fair range of architectures.
 You may want to check some presentations mentioned [here](http://pelegri.wordpress.com/2014/10/27/latest-presentations-at-slideshare/).

+### Additional Learning Links

+**Node.js** - There are many learning resources.
+On the Modulus side check out[An Absolute Beginnger's Guide to Node.js](http://blog.modulus.io/absolute-beginners-guide-to-nodejs), and several posts on [ExpressJS](http://blog.modulus.io/tag/express) and [Hapi](http://blog.modulus.io/tag/hapi).
+Several of our samples also use [AngularJS](http://angularjs.org), which is a very popular client-side framework.

+**iBeacons** - Apple has a fair amount of documentation; see [iBeacon for Developers](https://developer.apple.com/ibeacon/).
+The Gimbal portal has documentation including how to activate the beacons; you will need to register and login [here](http://manager.gimbal.com).
+Also see the [scanner](https://github.com/progress/ios-beacon-scanner) and the [roll-call](https://github.com/progress/roll-call) samples.

+**Philips Hue** - Documentation is available [here](http://www.developers.meethue.com/).
+ALso see the [roll-call](https://github.com/progress/roll-call) sample.

 # YHack Challenge
 We welcome any hacks that use at least one of our products.
-We are making the iBeacons and the Philips Hue available to encourage you to play with these IOT elements but you do not need to use them.
+We are making the iBeacons and the Philips Hue available to encourage you to play with these IOT elements, but you do not need to use them.

 Modulus, with NOde.js and MongoDB is useful in **many** contexts.